Amrit1Gurung/Customers-Churn-Prediction/README.md

 - Customer's tenure(number of months customer has been with the company) with the comapny
 - Customer's contract with the company
 - Internet Sevices customers have subscribed
-- Tech support service customers have subscribed
+- Tech support service customers have subscribed.